DanielBonnery/pubBonneryChengLahiri2016/README.md

-# Working document
+# Multivariate Composite Estimation with An Application to the U.S. Labor Force Statistics
-`pubBonneryChengLahiri2016` is an R package that contains the source code to reproduce the graphs and simulations of different documents,
+`pubBonneryChengLahiri2016` is an R package that contains the source code to reproduce the graphs and simulations of different documents, including
-* ["Multivariate Composite Estimation with An Application to the U.S. Labor Force Statistics"]() by Bonnery, Cheng and Lahiri (see Section 3.2. below).
+* ["Multivariate Composite Estimation with An Application to the U.S. Labor Force Statistics"]() by Bonnery, Cheng and Lahiri (see Section 2 and 3. below).
-*
-*

 ## 1. How to install the package